n26/psd2-tpp-docs/doc/fallback-pisp.md

 ### Get (Main) Account Information

-This is the main method for identifying if a user account is based on the EU or UK.
+This is the main method for identifying if a user account is based on the EU.

 #### Request